nbogie/academy-express-api-starter-js/README.md

 -   linting with eslint
 -   workflow config for CI on github (see [.github/workflows/ci-for-node.yaml](.github/workflows/ci-for-node.yaml) )
 -   jsconfig.json (to enable vscode error-reporting in type-checked js files)
+-   express-session (only with flaky in-memory support. not meant for production use, only development)
 -   .gitignore
 -   demo of classless css framework (sakura.css or mvp.css, etc)
 -   static file serving from `/public`